UlfV/relog_script_hearthstone/README.md

-# relog_script_hearthstone
-Relog script for Hearthstone Battlegrounds
+# Relog script for Hearthstone Battlegrounds

 This is a short relog powershell script for Hearthstone Battlegrounds.